wikimedia/pywikibot/docs/scripts/outdated.rst

 cfd script
 ----------

-**This script processes the Categories for discussion working pag**
+**This script processes the Categories for discussion working page**

 It parses out the actions that need to be taken as a result of CFD discussions (as posted to the working page by an administrator) and